1 Trade Prediction for Each MLB Team as 2019 Season Starts Up

 Los Angeles Angels Acquire Marcus Stroman from Toronto Blue Jays

-The Los Angeles Angels just made Mike Trout a very, very wealthy man and ensured the greatest player in baseball with be a Halo for life.
+The Los Angeles Angels just made Mike Trout a very wealthy man and ensured the greatest player in baseball with be a Halo for life.
 Now, they need to build a legitimate winning roster around him.

 The Angels have multiple areas of need, but the starting rotation might be the most pressing.
 Tyler Skaggs and Andrew Heaney both posted plus-4.00 ERAs last season, and Matt Harvey is a lottery ticket at best.
 Trevor Cahill?
 Not a savior.